1,000+ Opportunities

 Customers get savings instantly at the point of sale—no waiting or extra paperwork.
 WAZIP - The Washington Zero-Emission Incentive Program partnerships@wsdot. wa.

-Based on current listing details, eligibility includes: Fleet operators, dealerships, vehicle manufacturers, and transportation businesses in Washington State.
+According to the current listing, eligibility includes: Fleet operators, dealerships, vehicle manufacturers, and transportation businesses in Washington State.
 Covers Class 2b-8 medium/heavy-duty zero-emission vehicles and off-road commercial equipment.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.